ipop-project/ipop-project.github.io/_pages/publications.md

 ---
 permalink: /publications/
-title: "Documents and Publications"
+title: "Publications"
 header:
   overlay_image: /assets/images/header.jpg
   overlay_filter: rgba(127, 127, 0, 0.75)
-excerpt: "IPOP Documents and Publications"
+excerpt: "IPOP Publications"
+sidebar:
+  nav: "learn"
 ---
 Help IPOP continue to be a successful project by making sure that, if you use IPOP-TinCan code in your research, you reference the project’s web site (ipop-project.org) and the following articles in your publications: